apostrophecms-legacy/apostrophe-salesforce-experience/README.md

 ### Project configuration

 The bundle module requires several project-level configurations and also allows for additional optional project-level configurations to enable additional features.
-As with all module configuration, this is best done in the `data/local.js` file as shown below to avoid committing sensitive information to version control.
+A private repository can be a reasonable place for these settings, but if you do not wish some of these settings to be present in version control or you want them to vary from server to server, [you can use the `data/local.js` file](https://docs.apostrophecms.org/apostrophe/tutorials/intermediate/deployment#minifying-assets).
+You can also use environment variables, via `process.env.YOUR_ENV_VAR_NAME`.
 The queries and other non-sensitive information could instead be configured in the `app.js` module declaration.

 The `adminUsername`, `adminPasswordAndToken`, and `adminLoginUrl` are all required.
 These should relate to an admin-level user in your Salesforce instance and are used to make the initial SOQL query and subsequent user-specific queries via OAuth.

-`adminPasswordAndToken` is made up of both the user's password and their sercurity token, in that order, as a single string.
+`adminPasswordAndToken` is made up of both the user's password and their security token, in that order, as a single string.
 [Salesforce has documentation on getting this token.](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5) For example, with a password of `password` and token of `0a1b2c3d4e5f`, the final value would be `password0a1b2c3d4e5f`.

 If the `redirectionUrl` is configured, after end users sign in on the Salesforce page, they will be redirected to the `redirectionUrl` value rather than back to the ApostropheCMS website.